+LOCAL INFORMATION

-LOCAL INFORMATION Displays the COM port information
+Displays the USB COM port information

-STEP 13 - HOT KEY The Hot Key programming offers 3 sub-windows within the Hot Key Edit window.
+STEP 13 - HOT KEY

+The Hot Key programming offers 3 sub-windows within the Hot Key Edit window.

+Analog Quick Call
-The Call ID refer to the DTMF, 2Tone or 5 Tone set up under separate menu State Information

-Hot Key The Hot Key Set window allow set-up of a keyboard key to access a function.
+The Call ID refer to the DTMF, 2Tone or 5 Tone set up under separate menu State Information Allows text messages to be entered and made available for digital calls and can be selected when using Hot Key's functions Hot Key The Hot Key window allows set-up of a keyboard key to access a function.
+See page 12 in your AT-D868UV Operating Manual for more details.

 STEP 14 - ANALOG PROGRAMMING The programming of Analog channels are done the same way as for the digital channels.
 Analog and digital channels can be mixed, but will be easier to find if programmed as a separate group at the end of all digital DMR channels.
 Exporting and working all this in the .csv format will allow to sort the channels before loading into the radio, so that the digital channels appear first, and the analog following rather than intermixed.
 If you by means of this Guide feel confident to program digital channels, entering your analog channels should be very easy.
-FINAL STEP - WRITE YOUR CODEPLUG TO YOUR RADIO The AT-DJ-MD5 radio comes with a special programming cable.
+FINAL STEP - WRITE YOUR CODEPLUG TO YOUR RADIO The AT-D868UV radio comes with a special programming cable.
 This cable requires the computer to find a driver so that it will work correctly - most computers will find this driver automatically when inserted into the USB connector and radio for the first time.
 Per note on page 1 please update the read and write speed of the driver.
-Select if you want to write just the "Other Data" (all radio parameters) and/or Digital Contact List when loading the codeplug into the radio.
+Select if you want to write just the "Other Data" (all radio parameters) and/or Digital Contact List when loading the CodePlug into the radio.
 Write the file to your radio.
 Save the file to your PC with a name that you will remember.
 You may wish to use version numbers in your file naming to help you with progressive updates.
-At some point you may 'break' your codeplug by setting something differently and this may affect the radio operation.
+At some point you may 'break' your CodePlug by setting something differently and this may affect the radio operation.
 It helps to be able to 'go back' to an earlier working version.
-Some Codeplug Programming Software (CPS) may also require that you update the clock in the radio by another function, be sure to do this if you want an accurate time display!
-AT-DJ-MD5 RADIO TOTAL SYSTEM RESET NOTE: Do not do this without having your codeplug saved on your computer!
-If the DJ-MD5 radio becomes un-operative, there is a solution to reset the entire radio.
-This is not recommended if the radio operates ok, but can become a final solution for a major problem.
-Also - after some firmware updates this may be a required operation.
-To reset the radio, power it on while holding the PTT and the PF1 button below the PTT at the same time.
-The radio may ask you to confirm that you want to perform a full reset - reply Confirm.
-The radio will start up with a note on the display stating MCU Reset, Please Wait - and do not turn the radio off while it restarts.
-After a re-start the radio will display the setting of the date and the time.
-Use the up-down key to set the current year.
-Move to the month by pushing the P1 key.
-Set the month, and use the P1 key to move forward each step.
-Once done, click the Menu key to save the date and time.
-You may now see the Chinese language.
-If it starts with Chinese, click Menu, scroll down to the grey cogwheel globe and click Menu, click Menu 1 more time (Radio Set) and scroll down to item #8 (Language) and click Menu and select English.
-The codeplug has also been replaced as part of the system re-set, so you need to reload your codeplug into the radio to make it work the way it should.
-Please remember to update your DMR ID number and the start-up display if you use a codeplug from the Internet.
-RADIO LCD DISPLAY On the top row of the LED display the following indications can appear: - Reception bars showing signal strength - Within a square "L/M/H/T" transmit power levels showing from Low to Turbo - Headset = Digital Monitor is turned on - GPS symbol gray = no GPS signal received, red = GPS signal received - "A" indicates a set-up for Auto Power Off - DCS or CTC for Analog reception tone signaling - R next to a digital channel = connected to repeater with different RX and TX frequency.
-Note: Any updates or corrections to this Programming Guide should be forwarded to Alinco at servicedept@nevada.co.uk
+Some CodePlug Programming Software (CPS) may also require that you update the clock in the radio by another function, be sure to do this if you want an accurate time display!
+2.0 TOOL Pull-down Menu The pull-down TOOL menu offers several unique features such as listening to all recorded information, importing and exporting file data to an excel format for separate programming, mode function, extended settings, firmware updating, adding a boot image, and default channel settings.
+2.1 RECORD The radio Menu under "Record" has to be set under Record Switch to On for the radio to record all conversation.
+A maximum of 3 hours of recordings are offered with the standard radio - options exist for up to 300 hours.
+A list of recording can be accessed from the TOOL menu.
+Once the List of Recordings is opened, click on "Read Record Data" to import a list of all recorded data stored in the radio.
+The recording can then be saved to your computer or played to hear what was said.